Remember back when Facebook pages were simple places where you could Like a business to follow them?

 Facebook is not only a place to post videos.
 It’s also been incorporating video into its different functionalities, like the Facebook cover.

 You can now have profile videos, and what is really cool are cover videos.
 This lets you provide an immersive experience to the people who come to check out your business page.

 You should adapt or create specific video content for the horizontal format so that, as soon as people arrive, you can start storytelling.

 Take a look at the Facebook page for the popular Netflix series Narcos:

 As you’ll see a little bit later on, community management cannot be done alone.
 In today’s 24-hour world, no single human being can push content, plan campaigns, optimize those campaigns, and respond to every inquiry and message in a short amount of time.

 That’s why you will certainly end up working with other people to help you achieve those goals.
-You can grant them different types of access to your business page.
+You can grant them different types of access to your Facebook page for business.